compoundingbrain/Contract-Recovery-Gaurdians/README.md

 );
 ```

-Vote on the proposed owner as a gaurdian:
+Vote on the proposed owner as a guardian:

 ```javascript
 const transactionResponse = await myContract.voteForNewOwner();